 Mouse Embryo and Spermatozoa Cryopreservation

 Cryopreservation allows long-term storage of embryos and sperm, providing a convenient way to preserve, protect and transport mouse lines for use in research.
-Here at MRC Harwell we have extensive experience of using cryopreservation techniques.
-By providing this course we aim to share our expertise with the wider scientific community.
-It is supported by the European Mouse Mutant Archive (EMMA).
+Here at MRC Harwell, we have extensive experience of using cryopreservation techniques.
+This course enables us to share our expertise and help promote resource sharing across the wider scientific community.

-The course runs over a period of three and a half days, this year from 2-5 March and 21-24 September, and is worth ten continuing professional development (CPD) points.
+This course has been designed to give participants hands-on experience of the entire process from sperm harvesting/freezing, in vitro fertilisation (IVF) recovery and embryo freezing, plus a demonstration of contemporary embryo transfer techniques.
+The course runs over a period of four days, from 30th March - 2nd April 2020, and is worth ten continuing professional development (CPD) points.
 It is led by MRC Harwell’s Frozen Embryo and Sperm Archive (FESA), part of the European Mutant Mouse Archive (EMMA), a collective effort by centres all across Europe to create a genetic archive for use by the international scientific community.